butterscotchstallion/pizza-time/README.md

-# pizza-time
-A small AngularJS application for learning purposes!
+A small Angular application to assemble an online order for a pizza restaurant.